trickshot2012/DXBsEndlessPagingIssue/README.md

 # DXBsEndlessPagingIssue
-No matter which PageSize you define in SettingsPager, it doesnt do any difference Only 6 Rows are shown
+No matter which PageSize you define in SettingsPager, it doesnt do any difference , only 6 rows are shown always

 ![Image Screenshot](end2.JPG)